terrastackai/geospatial-studio/docs/deployment/geostudio_air_gapped.md

 FTUNING_IMAGE_PULL_POLICY_VALUE=IfNotPresent # set to IfNotPresent
 ```

-Step 2: On an internet-connected machine, download all base model weights that you need
+Step 2: On an internet-connected machine, download all base model weights that you need and copy them to the air-gapped environment
 ```
 pip install huggingface_hub